 2022 Remote Hiring Statistics

 The idea of the modern workplace completely changed following the COVID-19 pandemic.
 Starting in 2020, remote work trends shifted dramatically.
 Even so, as more people choose to work remotely, many of these adjustments were hard for employers unfamiliar with this workplace style.
 This is why pre-employment testing may be even more important for remote workers than in-office workers.

 Today, around 65% of employers rely on some form of pre-employment test to make hiring decisions.
 Meanwhile, remote organizations are 1.5-2.5 times more likely to recruit and retain new team members.
 Companies also report lower turnout rates when using pre-employment tests, specifically by 39%.

 It should be noted that testing employees on their emotional intelligence can be just as important in traditional workplace settings.
 However, they’re even more essential for remote workplaces since many of your team members’ tasks won’t be conducted face-to-face.
 This can make everyday work interactions more complex than they might be in a traditional office space.

 For example, one challenge that tends to be more unique to remote work is a lack of belonging.
 Unlike other co-working environments, team members may feel more isolated.
 However, remote workers with high levels of emotional intelligence can make proactive decisions to engage with their teams.

-If you're hiring new team members for your remote or hybrid workplace, having candidates take emotional intelligence tests can help to predict what their performance will be for your business.
+If you’re hiring new team members for your remote or hybrid workplace, having candidates take emotional intelligence tests can help to predict what their performance will be for your business.
 EmployTest can give you the tools you need to test prospective remote employees.
-Try a sample tests to see how they work.
+Try a sample emotional intelligence test to see how it works.